yangrf2021/5-UTR-Regulatory-Motifs-Discovery-Pipeline/README.md

 ## Acknowledgments

 - Thanks to all contributors and collaborators
-- Computational resources provided by [Your Institution]
+- Computational resources provided by Shanghai Ninth People's Hospital
-- Supported by grants: [Grant Numbers]
+- Supported by grants: No. 82473192, 82172741
 - Special thanks to the Bioinformatics Core Facility

 ## Disclaimer